Up to 50% off sofas & mattresses — limited‑time deals.

 Who it is best for:

-• People who host guests in limited space
+• People who host guests often

 Where it falls short: